 If you’re worried your job doesn’t know you got hurt working, tell your supervisor now.
 Nero got lucky.
 Don’t assume you will.
 One thing we’ve learned about many work injuries is that what seems like a small problem can develop into huge injuries, generating enormous bills and potential permanent limitations.

 I bet Nero never dreamed he needed a neck fusion.
-I’ve seen someone whose complaint is “shoulder aches” get diagnosed as serious rotator cuff tears.
+I’ve seen someone whose complaint is “shoulder aches” get diagnosed as serious rotator cuff tears - or worse, spinal operations like Nero.
 Your injury can turn out to be far worse than you ever imagined.

 Injured employees get benefits which can be critical, especially for severe, permanent injuries.
 You can’t worry about what your bosses will think—they can’t fire you just for filing a workers’ comp claim.
 Don’t let the clock run out on you.

-If you’re worried you’ve waited too late or you want to discuss having an experienced lawyer notify your employer for you, feel free to contact us at (888) 230-1841 or (864) 582-0416.
+If you’re worried you’ve waited too late or you want to discuss having an experienced lawyer notify your employer for you, feel free to call toll free 888-230-1841.
 We know the law, and we work hard to make our people happy.